Definition

 Entry-wise operations need same row and column counts.

-Say “element-wise division” when discussing this method in interviews.
+Say “element-wise division” in interviews.

 | Task | Time | Extra memory |